rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryPreferences.md

 </QueryRequest>
 ```

-The Distributor webservice will answer with the list of hos preferences.
+The Distributor webservice will answer with the list of host preferences.

 ### QueryResponse